Mary Ann Colclough: Activism

 It was as a lecturer, however, that “Polly Plum”, reformer and feminist, became widely known.
 Almost before political meetings had become the vogue, she was able to attract large audiences and, on one occasion, spoke before Governor Sir G. F. Bowen.
 As the outstanding champion of women's rights, she hotly attacked the “legal subjection” of her sex.
 She ridiculed the idea that women should be educated only for the home; all employment, including such professions as that of medicine, should be open to them.
 She challenged the right of the father to have sole control over his children and pointed out the injustice of the law as regards the property rights of married women.
 At the same time, she pressed for an improvement in the working conditions of seamstresses, shop assistants, and domestics, with adequate safeguards against poverty and the problems of old age.
 She must have been a compelling advocate; according to contemporary evidence, “... one of the most fluent and accurate speakers we have listened to in the colonies.”

 In 1875 Mary Colclough began a campaign in Melbourne.
 She seems to have met with little success, for, like many feminist reformers of the time, she was well in advance of public opinion.
 The Argus commented acidly on her efforts to ameliorate the condition of her sex throughout the world and saw no ground “for weeping over the melodramatic misery” of her protéges.
 It is possible – though unlikely – that such rebuffs cooled her reforming ardour; nevertheless, by the late seventies she seems to have withdrawn from the public scene.
 She was certainly engaged in teaching at this time, first at Auckland and, later, in Canterbury.
 From about 1876 to 1878 she was mistress in charge of the girls' school at Rangiora, and in 1881 was infant mistress at Papanui.
-It is evident that her associations with the north must have weakened, for when news of her unexpected death reached Auckland in March 1885, it aroused little comment beyond the bald statement that her passing would be regretted by many who knew her in the olden times.
+It is evident that her associations with the north must have weakened, for when news of her unexpected death reached Auckland in March 1885, it aroused little comment beyond the bald statement that her death would be regretted by many who knew her in the olden times.